 Covid information for students

 Moving home can be stressful – particularly during the current time of uncertainty – but it's an exciting time too.
 And the good news is there are simple ways to set yourself up in your new home, while still respecting social distancing.

-There are no restrictions on renting a room in private accommodation this year, but there are a few extra things you should do if you’re moving into shared accommodation in the 2020/21 academic year.
+There are no restrictions on renting a room in private accommodation this year, but there are a few extra things you should do if you’re moving into shared accommodation.

 With social distancing and lockdown restrictions on travel, move in day might look a little different this year.
 Follow these guidelines to help keep you and your housemates safe.

 Stagger moving in times with others

 To help with social distancing, it’s a good idea to arrange different moving times with your housemates.
 If you’re all trying to move into your shared house at the same time, it’s going to be hard to keep your distance, especially bringing all your boxes and personal items into the house.

 If you're moving in with friends, set up a calendar and assign one day to each person.
 Or one person could move in the morning and another in the afternoon on each day.
 Just make sure to give others a bit of space if you’re the first one in the house.

 If you don’t know your housemates yet, contact your landlord and ask them to set up daily slots for each of you.

 Get help from one person at a time